smuuo/A-valid-form/README.md

 # A-valid-form
-This is a valid form that I've build using using html css and javascript to validate the input and make sure required input is fed.
+This is a valid form that I've build using using html css and javascript to validate the input and I made sure THE  required input is fed.